 Now a new study reveals a cultural divide, one that’s much as Chu sensed as an individual.
 The findings show a significantly greater negative impact on quality of life among Asian American families than for white or Black families.

 Researchers reviewed more than 6,800 food allergy quality of life questionnaires from children, teens and parents who visited an allergy clinic at Cincinnati Children’s Hospital Medical Center in Ohio.
 They found that Asian American parents reported worse quality of life effects from food allergies than white or Black parents.

 On a scale of 1 to 100, with 100 being the worst impact on quality of life, Black and white parents average score was around 40.
 However, the score for Asian American parents was a 50.5.

 The study raises the question of “why” the variance by race of food allergy’s negative effects.

-“Foods hold a spiritual, symbolic and cultural role,” notes Dr. Christine Rubeiz, a pediatric resident at Cincinnati Children’s Hospital Medical Center and lead author of the study, which was presented at the virtual meeting of the American College of Allergy, Asthma & Immunology (ACAAI) in November.
+“Foods hold a spiritual, symbolic and cultural role,” notes Dr. Christine Rubeiz, a pediatric resident at Cincinnati Children’s Hospital Medical Center and lead author of the study.

 “Being excluded from some of these mealtimes or celebrations involving food could be socially isolating for the child, and particularly for the parent who has to constantly have vigilance for the child,” she told Allergic Living.